 Student Association

 The UMA Ellsworth Student Association (SA) works to promote a strong community at the center and oversees the spending of local student activity fees.
 The SA provides educational, social, and recreational programming designed to bring students together.
+If you would like to join the UMA Ellsworth SA, please contact the Ellsworth Center for more information.

 Mission

 The UMA Ellsworth Student Association (SA) is a group of students elected by the student community to oversee the spending of student activity funds for educational, cultural, and recreational activities.
-The SA makes sure there are snacks, coffee, tea, and hot chocolate available in the lobby, and also provides food for other student activities.
+The SA makes sure there are snacks, coffee, tea, and hot chocolate available in the lobby, and also provides food for other xstudent activities.

-2022-2023 Student Association Officers: TBD
+2023-2024 Student Association Officers: TBD

 Meeting Schedule